Table of Contents

 What canopy fabric should I use?

 Choosing your canopy material is one of the most important decisions you have when buying a patio umbrella.
 Not only is the color or pattern the most visible aspect of the umbrella, but ultimately it is what protects you from the heat and glare of the sun.
 Canopies are made from many different materials with their own physical characteristics, benefits, drawbacks and cost considerations.
+Some fabrics are coated with PVC or styrene acrylic to increase weather resistance, but the process has the drawback of decreasing the textile’s tensile tearing strength [Eltahan 2017].
 Here are a few of the more common canopy material options and brands.

 Acrylic – Sunbrella®